 Around the World

 Every day, disadvantaged Jews around the world depend on JDC for lifesaving services including homecare and basic necessities like food and medicine.
 In this new reality, they face even greater struggles and JDC is working to ensure our vital services continue and additional needs are addressed.
-Currently, JDC needs $4,600,000 to continue to provide lifesaving assistance to approximately 52,000 of the most vulnerable Jews in the world.

 In the former Soviet Union (FSU), JDC is providing necessities that include: